-18 year old Lily Mills, one of team GB and ranked second among UK tennis female players with Learning Disabilities has won 2 Gold medals include:
+18 year old Lily Mills, team GB member and ranked second among UK tennis female players with Learning Disabilities, has won Gold - twice!
+Lilly's 2 Gold medals include:

 “We feel very privileged that we were able to support and watch Lily grow into the amazing sports woman she is today.
-Lily winning 2 Gold medals for England at the Special Olympics is a perfect example of our school motto “Achievement for All”.
+Lily winning 2 Gold medals for England at the Special Olympics is a perfect example of our school motto 'Achievement for All'.
 We are so proud of Lily, she has proved that with hard work and high aspirations anything is possible.
-We look forward to inviting Lily back to school to celebrate her success and for her to see how she has inspired our students through her achievements.”
+We look forward to inviting Lily back to school to celebrate her success.
+And for her to see how she has inspired our students through her achievements.”

 Lily says “I felt happy and proud to be representing Great Britain at the Special Olympics.
 It was an amazing experience.”